 Xanthelasma is a benign condition that is defined by cholesterol plaques which commonly present around the eyes.
 Xanthelasma plaques appear cream or yellow in colour and can be soft to touch.
 Initially plaques will appear as smaller bumps, however, if left untreated will gradually continue to grow over proceeding weeks to months.

-Xanthelasmas do not reside by themselves, therefore if they become cosmetically concerning, they are removed by either diathermy or laser ablation.
-Although the Xanthelasmas are effectively treated, removal will not prevent reoccurrence.
+Xanthelasma treatment in the Laser clinic has been successfully performed on thousands of Xanthelasma plaques without the need for surgery.
+Xanthelasma plaques do not resolve by themselves, therefore if they become cosmetically concerning, they can be removed by either electrocautery, diathermy or laser ablation.
+Although the Xanthelasma plaques are effectively treated, removal may not prevent future reoccurrence.

-The Xanthelasmas are cauterised by fine needle diathermy either insulated or uninsulated or alternatively ablated by laser treatment.
-The area is inflamed and becomes mildly crusty for a few days post treatment.
-A moisturising ointment is recommended to be continued for 5 to 7 days to optimize healing.
+The Xanthelasma plaques are cauterised by electrocautery, fine needle diathermy or ablated by laser treatment.
+Following treatment, the area becomes inflamed and a crust appear, generally resolving over the week.
+A post treatment ointment is recommended to be continued for at least 7 days to optimize healing.